peteash10/bunminster.uk/pages/rabbit_food.md

 Be wary of pesticides and lawn treatments.
 If you must use them, check if "pet friendly" includes rabbits and consider keeping them off the lawn for a few weeks.
 If you're gathering grass from parks and such, find areas that don't use chemicals.
 (Our local park has wildflower areas away from the sports pitches, for example.)

 *Rabbits should be supervised when outside of their secure area.
 It only takes a few minutes for a fox or dog to jump a fence.
 We've never had trouble with cats, but our buns are quite large.
-Also suburban cats are idiots - countyside cats probably aren't.
+Also, suburban cats are idiots - countyside cats probably aren't.
 But a human sitting near the rabbits will keep the safe.*

 ## Readigrass